gary-boop/E-Commerce-Data-Analysis/visualizations.md

-# E-Commerce Data Analysis Visualizations
+# E-Commerce Data Analysis and Visualizations

 The following case study highlights use of **Tableau** for Exploratory Data Analysis of E-Commerce Marketing Data

 An E-commerce company ran marketing campaigns to generate sales.
-They collected information on the type of device each customer used, the sale amount, total transaction for each day, etc. Here, we analyzed the performance of the various marketing campaigns and understood its relation with respect to user interaction and total sales.
+They collected information on the type of device each customer used, the sale amount, total transaction for each day, etc. Here, we analyzed the performance of the various marketing campaigns and understood its relationship with respect to user interaction and total sales.
 Finally, steps to improve campaign performance are discussed.

 ## Exploratory Data Analysis
 ### Data Dictionary